Soccer training equipment isn't about having the fanciest gear, the brightest shoes or the latest and greatest technology.

 Almost always yes.
 Obviously during practice you use the equipment depending on what sort of session you have but they are also available if you want to put more work in on your own.

-Sometimes on and off day or before or after practice a few times a week I grab a bag of balls and some cones and put some extra work in.
-Whether it's serving balls in the box or using the ladders to increase my speed the specific soccer training equipment is always there so no excuses for not having what you need.
-A poor craftsman blames his/her tools right?
+On and off day or before or after practice a few times a week you can grab a bag of balls and some cones and put some extra work in.
+Whether it's serving balls in the box or using the ladders to increase your speed the specific soccer training equipment is always available so no excuses for not having what you need.